XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-accounts-send-xrp.md

 ## ripplex-1-send-xrp.js

 This example can be used with any XRP Ledger network.
-Currently, there are _Testnet_ and _Devnet,_ with the experimental _NFT-Devnet_ server with support for NFTs.
+Currently, there are _Testnet_ and _Devnet,_ with the experimental _NFT-Devnet_ server with support for NFTokens.
 You can update the code to choose different or additional XRP Ledger networks.

 ### getNet()